Spencer Hawks: Life and career

 First elected in 2018, when he replaced the Republican Representative David Meeks, Hawks won reelection to his second legislative term in the general election held on November 6, 2020.
 With 13,256 votes (100 percent), he did not have an opponent.

+Hawks challenged incumbent State Senator Mark Johnson for State Senate in the Arkansas 2022 midterm Republican primary election.
+The senate district represents parts of Pulaski County and Faulkner County.
+Hawks lost to Johnson with 45.7% of the 10,271 votes cast.